About DCMI

 The Digital Culture and Media Initiative encourages thoughtful analysis of today’s device-littered planet; retrospective study through the lens of cyberculture of prior moments in the histories of computation; and speculative scholarly visions of the mediated future.

 In its original coinage, the word cyberculture was more about people than about computers.
 It named the impact of new machines on the very human capacities for dignified work, bodily security, and lasting peace.
-Decades later, computers proliferate, still affecting those same areas of human activity.
+Decades later, computers and code proliferate, still affecting those same areas of human activity.
 The continuity and prehistory of this relationship are the main concern of the DCMI.

 The Digital Culture and Media Initiative is a project of the Department of English in the College of the Liberal Arts.